 Earning a two-year associate’s degree in business administration or business management can offer opportunities to break into the business world.
 Advancement often requires a bachelor’s degree, which can be pursued while working in the field.

 A four-year bachelor’s degree, such as a BA in Business Administration Management, may open the door to additional career options, since employers hiring for business management positions usually require a bachelor’s degree at minimum.
 Additional education, professional certification or an advanced degree may be required to advance your career.
-Those interested in human resources may want to consider a Human Resources Administration minor, which could make you a stronger candidate for HR jobs.

 For top-level positions, employers may prefer candidates with advanced degrees.
 With an MBA in Management, an MBA in Marketing, or an MBA in Healthcare Management, you could be positioned to compete for senior-level jobs.
 An advanced degree typically takes an additional one to two years beyond the bachelor’s level.